In this section...

 Community Links are your opportunity to get involved in your local area.
 You can find out what's happening and how you can make a difference.

-There are gatherings for each Link where you can meet other residents, Phoenix staff and other local services and organisations.
+There are regular gatherings where you can meet other residents, Phoenix staff and other local services and organisations.

 Are you interested in learning more about social housing, the services we offer and how we are governed?